faradaysalad/Security-Robot-Using-Turtlebot3/README.md

 # Security-Robot-Using-Turtlebot3
 An autonomous security patrol robot simulation using TurtleBot3, ROS Noetic, and Gazebo.
 The robot performs automated patrols and detects door status (open/closed) using yaw orientation in a simulated office environment.

-# 🛡️ Security Robot Using TurtleBot3

-This project simulates an autonomous security patrol robot using **TurtleBot3 Waffle Pi**, **ROS Noetic**, and **Gazebo** in Ubuntu 20.04.
-The robot patrols a simulated office environment, detects the status of doors (open/closed) based on **yaw orientation**, and logs outputs that can indicate possible intrusions.

 ---

 ## 📽️ Demo Video